bennokress/xcode-mcp-auto-allower/README.md

 ./Scripts/build-dmg.sh
 ```

-The signed + notarized DMG is output to `Distribution/`.
+Alternatively, if you have a local keychain profile set up (`xcrun notarytool store-credentials "notarytool"`), the script will auto-detect it and you only need to run `./Scripts/build-dmg.sh`.
+The signed and notarized DMG is output to `Distribution/`.

 ---